 You’re on the cusp right now, soon to start your first job.
 Maybe having a go with exciting projects for school or fun.
 Your personal brand matters and it has tremendous impact on how others perceive you.
 Which may not seem important until such time you need to get in front of people for some reason.
 Until you need people to think a certain way or to do something.

 There are very few avenues where you can work almost completely alone.
 At some point, you may need to call on others …. stakeholders, investors, supporters, believers, amplifiers.
 And your voice and how you’ve developed it will make a difference in how well you are heard and received.

 There are three parts to my message today.

 The first is that you spend some time to focus on finding your voice.
 The second is that you develop your brand.
 And the third is that you work towards becoming an influencer.

 Deceptively simple to understand but exceedingly hard to do.
-The difficulty lies not in the technicality of the tasks – yes there are things to be discovered, learnt and practised but this is easy enough.
+The difficulty lies not in the technicality of the tasks – yes there are things to be discovered, learned and practised but this is easy enough.
 The difficulty lies in believing in yourself and doing the hard work that will take you from here to there.
-And to do it in the face of hardship, silence and uncertainty.
+And to do it in the face of hardship, silence, and uncertainty.

 What is your voice?
 It’s figuring out who you are and what you stand for and what you want to focus on.